bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/3rd-tdd-iteration/readme.md

               when: firewall_service.status != 'enabled'
         ```

-        We removed two loops that populated the firewall started and
+        We removed two loops that populated the "firewall started" and
-        firewall enabled boolean variables, and we add readability
+        "firewall enabled" boolean variables, and we added readability
-        by checking to see if the firewall service is running
+        by checking to see if the firewall service was running
         and enabled in the **when** conditions.
      1. We take another look at our code, and our refactoring is complete.
      1. Run `molecule test` to ensure our roll works as intended.